Master’s in Psychology

 General Studies and Core Courses in a Master’s Degree in Psychology

-• Professional and Ethical Considerations in Psychology – As a profession whose stock in trade is the deepest, darkest parts of the human psyche, you had better believe that ethics gets a strong emphasis in master’s-level psychology programs.
+• Professional and Ethical Considerations in Psychology: As a profession whose stock in trade is the deepest, darkest parts of the human psyche, ethics gets a strong emphasis in master’s-level psychology programs.
 You’ll learn your legal and ethical obligations both to clients and to the community, and you will explore the profession of psychology in all its various practice areas.

-• Physiology and Human Lifecycle Development – Psychology is the science of the mind, and the mind is an integral part of the body.
+• Physiology and Human Lifecycle Development: Psychology is the science of the mind, and the mind is an integral part of the body.
 Like every other physical feature, it grows, matures, and runs via biological processes that can create mental health issues themselves.
-So some of the physiology of the brain will get covered in your general studies, together with the patterns of growth and development through the course of a human life that leads to different stages of thought and mental conditioning.
+Some of the physiology of the brain will get covered in your general studies, together with the patterns of growth and development through the course of a human life that lead to different stages of thought and mental conditioning.

-• Social Psychology – Psychology never really exists in a vacuum.
+• Social Psychology: Psychology never really exists in a vacuum.
 We all reflect the psychological processes of the humans around us, and the ways that our mental processes interact are important to understand in order to assess and treat individuals.
 Social psychology sifts through theory and research concerning interpersonal perception.
-You’ll learn about individual and group decision-making processes, how attitudes develop, and how social motivations are dropped on individuals.
+You’ll learn about individual and group decision-making processes, how attitudes develop, and how social motivations are shaped.

 Specialist Concentrations Fill In Your Master’s in Psychology Studies